Lessons

 I teach with patience, gentleness, and persistence.
 I have high musical standards, and I challenge my students to go beyond what they think they can do - but I also come alongside them with the needed support for each step.
 I expect students to practice daily between lessons but I also understand the occasional need to be busy with other life priorities.
 My goal for each of my students is that they learn: to create music that can make a more beautiful, more healthy, and more expressive place of their heart, mind & body; to share & enjoy this music not only in their home, but with friends and community; and to touch the lives of anyone who hears them play.
 Levels, Ages, and Instruments:

-I teach through the school year (Mid-September through 1st week of June) with breaks for Thanksgiving, Christmas, and Easter.
-I offer summer lessons when I am in town (summer availability changes from year to year, and is usually between 4-8 weeks of lessons).
-Currently, I teach group classes on Mondays at Pasadena Suzuki Music Program, individual lessons on Saturdays out of my home in Monrovia, Thursday afternoons/evenings at Bethany Church in Sierra Madre, and Tuesdays in Orange County at St. Margaret's Episcopal School (in San Juan Capistrano, with the SMES After School Suzuki String Academy).
-Distance lessons (given online via Skype, Facetime, or other video chat software) are an option to supplement in-person lessons for older students who are temporarily out of town, or who have an irregular schedule and cannot attend in-person lessons every week.
+I teach through the school year (September through May) with breaks for Thanksgiving, Christmas, the week of President's Day, and Easter.
+My summer availability (June through August) changes from year to year, and is usually between 4-6 weeks of available teaching time over the entire summer.
+I encourage students to sign up for summer music institutes or music festivals to supplement your summer lessons.
+Currently, I teach group classes on Mondays at Pasadena Suzuki Music Program, individual lessons on Tuesdays, Wednesdays, Fridays and Saturdays out of my home in Monrovia.
+Distance lessons (given online via Zoom, or other video chat software) are an integral part of lessons, as I am frequently out of town due to family obligations, and so approximately half of all private lessons will be in person, and half online.
+Students may opt to take lessons all online if they cannot attend in person when I am in town.
 To get an idea of when you might schedule a lesson, you can take a look at my studio hours and calendar.
 The calendar is updated often and is the quickest way of finding out whether or not I might have an opening during my normal teaching hours at a time that works for you. |